Jonathan Powell (musician): Pianist

-Powell is best known for his advocacy of Sorabji's music, which he began performing regularly in the early 2000s.
-He has given 10 public performances of Sorabji's four-hour Opus clavicembalisticum (1929–30) and both performed and premiered other works by Sorabji, including the substantial Fourth Piano Sonata (1928–29) and the four-and-a-half-hour Piano Symphony No. 6, Symphonia claviensis (1975–76).
-Most notably, in 2020, he released the premiere recording of Sorabji's eight-hour Sequentia cyclica super "Dies irae" ex Missa pro defunctis (1948–49), which was met with considerable critical acclaim and was recognised by the Preis der deutschen Schallplattenkritik (German Record Critics' Award) as the best piano recording in its "Quarterly Critics' Choice" for the second quarter of 2020.
-Music writer Jed Distler said that Powell's performance has "a level of specificity and tonal application that gives new meaning to the word 'painstaking and makes "a compelling and standard-setting case for SC that will be hard to equal, let alone surpass", and composer Christian B. Carey wrote that "Powell's dedicated work on behalf of Sorabji makes the composer's legacy seem assured."
+Powell was known for his advocacy of the music of Kaikhosru Shapurji Sorabji, which he began performing regularly in the early 2000s.
+He gave multiple public performances of Sorabji's four-hour Opus clavicembalisticum (1929–30) and premiered other works by Sorabji, including the substantial Fourth Piano Sonata (1929) and the five-hour Piano Symphony No. 6, Symphonia claviensis (1975–76).
+Powell gave the world premiere of Sorabji's eight-hour Sequentia cyclica super "Dies irae" ex Missa pro defunctis (SC, 1948–49) in Glasgow in 2010.
+In 2020, he released the premiere recording of the work, which was met with considerable critical acclaim and was recognised by the Preis der deutschen Schallplattenkritik for the second quarter of 2020.
+Music writer Jed Distler said that Powell's performance has "a level of specificity and tonal application that gives new meaning to the word 'painstaking, "the pianist’s intelligent, fluid pacing and astute scaling of dynamics address Sorabji’s architectural ambitions seriously", making "a compelling and standard-setting case for SC that will be hard to equal, let alone surpass".
+Composer Christian B. Carey wrote that "Powell's dedicated work on behalf of Sorabji makes the composer's legacy seem assured."
+John Quinn described it as a "technically remarkable, idiomatically perceptive performance" of "a massive work performed with unremittingly massive conviction".

-Powell's discography includes CDs for the Altarus, Largo, Toccata, ASV, Danacord and Piano Classics labels, featuring works by Alexander Goldenweiser, Joseph Marx, Alexander Krein, Konstantin Eiges, and others.
+Powell's discography also includes CDs for the Altarus, Largo, Toccata, ASV and Danacord labels, featuring works by Aleksandr Goldenweiser, Joseph Marx, Alexander Krein, Konstantin Eiges, and others.

+Composer

+Powell composed mostly chamber music, vocal pieces and works for solo piano including several sonatas.
+His early works, such as String Quartet No. 1, show influences by Brian Ferneyhough, Finnissy, Luigi Nono, and Iannis Xenakis.
+His music has been performed in concerts from the 1980s.
+A rebours (2001) was premiered by the London Sinfonietta with pianist Nicolas Hodges.
+His String Quartet No. 2, completed in 2003, was first played by the Arditti Quartet.

+After years of no compositions, due to a focus on his other activities, he wrote the Violin Sonata in 2010, a cycle of piano miniatures entitled Zagórów and Other Places in 2019, performed in Gdańsk, Brno and Katowice, and a Partita for solo piano in 2020 for his friend Christophe Sirodeau, also a composer and pianist, for his 50th birthday.